Table of Contents

 How to trade divergence in Forex?

-To trade divergence in the forex market, you need to identify the moment when the trading price moves in the opposite direction of the oscillator indicator such as MACD or RSI.
-After bullish or bearish divergence identification, you need to enter into a trade when the price touch an important price level (previous support, previous high, Fibonacci level, Pivot level).
+To trade divergence in the forex market, you need to identify when the trading price moves in the opposite direction of the oscillator indicator, such as MACD or RSI.
+After bullish or bearish divergence identification, you need to enter a trade when the price touches a vital price level (previous support, previous high, Fibonacci level, Pivot level).

 The Best Divergence Trading Strategy

-The Best Divergence Trading Strategy is based on the assumption that the fastest rising or falling trend on the chart is around 45 and 55 Relative Strenght index.
-Therefore, if we create an experiment and make buy or sell trades based on Relative Strenght Index RSI divergence, the best results for bullish and bearish trades will be when the RSI value is around level 50.
+The Best Divergence Trading Strategy assumes that the chart’s fastest rising or falling trend is around the 45 and 55 Relative Strength index.
+Therefore, if we create an experiment and make buy or sell trades based on Relative Strength Index RSI divergence, the best results for bullish and bearish trades will be when the RSI value is around level 50.

 Divergence trading strategy steps are:

-- Identify when the trading price moves in the opposite direction of the oscillator indicator such as MACD or RSI.
+1. Identify when the trading price moves in the opposite direction of the oscillator indicator, such as MACD or RSI.

-- Wait that the RSI signal is between 45 and 55 levels.
+2. Wait until the RSI signal is between 45 and 55 levels.

-- Enter into a BUY trade if the RSI signal is between 45 and 55 levels, oscillator price rises, and the price trend line is bearish.
+3. Enter into a BUY trade if the RSI signal is between 45 and 55 levels, the oscillator price rises, and the price trend line is bearish.

-- Enter into a SELL trade if the RSI signal is between 45 and 55 levels, oscillator price is a downtrend, and the price trend line is bullish.
+4. Enter into a SELL trade if the RSI signal is between 45 and 55 levels, the oscillator price is a downtrend, and the price trend line is bullish.

 See an example of the weekly Divergence Trading Strategy: